ucam-department-of-psychiatry/crate/docs/source/anonymisation/api.rst

 ============================================

 The CRATE anonymisation API uses Django_, with `Django Rest Framework`_.
-To create the secret key required by Django:
+To create the secrets required by Django:

 .. code-block:: none